-From this it is evident that the thinking about pedagogics as an autonomous science, at that time, assigned social pedagogics, in addition to other part disciplines, to it.
-Also, social pedagogics was viewed as a clearly demarcated, so-called "componential helping science" of the pedagogical.
-This new part discipline "arose out of life necessity," with the task of reflecting on the question of how, by educating, the spiritual-moral decay after world War II could be combated.
-New societal conditions had created intensified social-pedagogical questions.
-Science and technology had labilized family and societal life, and they impeded social life, cooperation and forming the social good.
-New ways of living, relationships and groupings made social life and social educating is difficult and problematic.
-The importance of the supplementary social educative function of the school also was stressed in this light.
-The necessity for social pedagogics was noticed!
+From this, it is evident that the thinking about pedagogics as an autonomous science, at that time, assigns social pedagogics, in addition to other part disciplines, to it.
+Also, social pedagogics is viewed as a clearly demarcated, so-called "componential helping science" of the pedagogical.
+This new part discipline "arose out of life necessity," with the task of reflecting on the question of how, by educating, the spiritual-moral decay after World War II could be combated.
+New societal conditions create intensified social-pedagogical questions.
+Science and technology have labilized family and societal life, and they imped social life, cooperation, and forming the social good.
+New ways of living, relationships, and groupings make social life and social educating difficult and problematic.
+The importance of the supplementary social educative function of the school also is stressed in this light.
+The necessity for social pedagogics is noticed!

-Further, in the 1950's social pedagogics was enlisted for the sake of studying the socialization which child and youth have to actualize, as well as group forming.
+Further, in the 1950's social pedagogics is enlisted for the sake of studying the socialization which child and youth must actualize, as well as group forming.

-Regarding reflection on educative aims, as viewed from a social pedagogical perspective, the view of American "Educational Sociology" was questioned in which the democratic form of life, i.e., "good citizenship", as a common foundation for a social-pedagogic approach to educating and teaching is accepted, because its "grasp of vital ideals" and the fundamental preconditions for "good citizenship" were not clearly and distinctly formulated.
-The view was that the American, Russian, German and Italian over-emphasis on social educating relegated it to a pedagogics of the State.
+Regarding reflection on educative aims, as viewed from a social pedagogical perspective, the view of American "Educational Sociology" is questioned in which the democratic form of life, i.e., "good citizenship", as a common foundation for a social-pedagogic approach to educating and teaching is accepted, because its "grasp of vital ideals" and the fundamental preconditions for "good citizenship" are not clearly and distinctly formulated.
+The view is that the American, Russian, German, and Italian overemphasis on social educating relegates it to a pedagogics of the State.

-During this time, social-pedagogic thought dealt with the question of the reconciliation of individual and society, and of educating the educand to a full-fledged community being.
-In broad strokes, the task (nature and content) of social pedagogics had to be determined by the difficult emphasis: individual or society.
-From a Christian view, the standpoint was held that the individual is not there for the sake of society, but that society exercises its authority only for the sake of the individual.
-This view rests on the fundamental thought of respect for the human personality as the highest stage of all individuality, and as the result of the ideal interaction between individual and society.
+During this time, social-pedagogic thought deals with the question of the reconciliation of individual and society, and of educating the educand to a full-fledged community being.
+In broad strokes, the task (nature and content) of social pedagogics must be determined by the difficult emphasis: individual or society.
+From a Christian view, the standpoint is held that the individual is not there for the sake of society, but that society exercises its authority only for the sake of the individual.
+This view rests on the fundamental thought of respect for the human personality, as the highest stage of all individuality, and as the result of the ideal interaction between individual and society.
 In the synthesis between individual and society, the accent falls on individual accountability in his/her relationship of human being to Creator.
 It must be remembered that educating in society includes only part of the whole of educating.
-The concept "social pedagogic first acquires for us as clearly outlined and practically usable meaning when ... the point of departure of this discipline is viewed as an integral point of illuminating the pedagogic" according to Du Plessis.
+The concept "social pedagogic first acquires for us as clearly outlined and practically usable meaning when ... the point of departure of this discipline is viewed as an integral point of illuminating the pedagogic", according to Du Plessis.
 (4)

-In social-pedagogic thinking, thus, there was a guarding against not falling into absolutizing the social in reaction to the exaggerated individualistic view of educating of the previous century because the resulting repudiation of human individuality is not acceptable from a Christian standpoint.
-Social-pedagogic thinking occurred in terms of a Christian pedagogics (Kohnstamm) which, under the influence of a personalistic view, advocated "a healthy teaching of social education."
+In social-pedagogic thinking, thus, there is a guarding against not falling into absolutizing the social in reaction to the exaggerated individualistic view of educating of the previous century because the resulting repudiation of human individuality is not acceptable from a Christian standpoint.
+Social-pedagogic thinking occurs in terms of a Christian pedagogics (Kohnstamm) which, under the influence of a personalistic view, advocates "a healthy teaching of social education."
 This must bring about the most satisfactory reconciliation between individual and society, which rightly should be allowed to occur in an individual and social educating.

-Finally (as far as the 1950's are concerned), pronouncements of the time were thought about in terms of the following two contemporary social pedagogic categories:
+Finally (as far as the 1950's are concerned), pronouncements of the time are thought about in terms of the following two contemporary social pedagogical categories: